 2: Pricing depends on supply and demand

 The value that you can get out of your car is dependent on various factors such as the supply/demand and the make/model.
-Taking in reference from the year 2004 and 2005, particularly in these two years, it can be observed that many new cars were being registered.
-So when we do a ten years count down, in 2014 and 2015 many cars will be due to be scrapped which will result in an 'over supply' of car and in turn lead to a lower value for the body of your car.
+Compared to 2004 and 2005, there are about 10% lesser new cars being registered in 2007 and 2008.
+So when we do a ten years count down, in 2017 and 2018, less cars will be due to be scrapped which will result in an 'under supply' of car and in turn lead to a higher value for the body of your car.

 3: Exporting your car will fetch you a better price than scrapping